 Finally, it’s not easy getting back into training after giving birth, so don’t be disheartened if your body takes a bit longer to recover.
 Remember, you’ve been through a lot over the last nine to 12 months - you’ve created a life!
 It’s okay to be tired.
 Listen to your body if it tells you that you need more time to rest the last thing you want to do is push yourself too soon and prolong your recovery.

 If you need some extra help getting back into shape, we're always here to lend you a hand.
-Diet Fitness Pro 360 is a simple, easy to follow weight loss solution, personalised using your DNA.
+Get Diet Fit - a simple, easy to follow weight loss solution, personalised using your DNA.
 We give you all the tools you need to make long-lasting, positive lifestyle changes - from a handy online training platform, to genetically-guided meal plans and recipes, and a wellness coach to help you interpret your genetic reports.